Common questions about the methodology, data, and what the score means.

 ChatGPT is good for summarizing things you already understand.
 FilingDrift is for detecting the drift you wouldn't otherwise notice.

-The scoring algorithm is fully deterministic: given the same filings and the same peer set, it will always produce the same score.
-But the peer set changes as we ingest new companies into the corpus.
+The scoring algorithm is fully deterministic: given the same filings and the same corpus snapshot, it will always produce the same score.
+But the corpus changes as we ingest new companies.

-Each score is a measure of how unusual a company's language is relative to its peers that year.
-As we add more companies to the corpus — we currently cover 4923+ and are expanding continuously — the peer distribution shifts.
-A company that looked like a strong outlier in a 500-company corpus may look less extreme in a 5,000-company corpus if its industry peers show similar patterns.
+Each score measures how unusual a company's language change is relative to the rest of the corpus that year.
+As we add more companies — we currently cover 4905+ and are expanding continuously — the corpus-wide distribution shifts.
+A company that looked like a strong outlier in a 500-company corpus may look less extreme in a 5,000-company corpus if the rest of the corpus shows similar patterns.
+(Normalization is corpus-wide, not by industry sector.)

 If you run the same score on the same corpus snapshot twice, you will always get identical results.
-The score you see today may differ from last month not because of any change in the underlying filing, but because the peer universe has grown.
+The score you see today may differ from last month not because of any change in the underlying filing, but because the corpus has grown.
 This is expected behavior, not a bug.
-We plan to publish corpus version numbers so you can track which peer universe was used for any given score.
+We plan to publish corpus version numbers so you can track which corpus snapshot was used for any given score.

 You could read SVB's 2022 10-K and notice the phrase "unrealized losses" appears frequently.
-What you can't easily do: know that no other bank mentioned it as often that year, that SVB's usage increased 4× year-over-year, and that the sentence embeddings of those paragraphs place them semantically closer to distress language than anything JPMorgan filed.
+What you can't easily do: know that the phrase was relatively rare across the whole corpus that year, that SVB's usage increased sharply year-over-year, and that the sentence embeddings of those paragraphs place them semantically closer to distress language than most filings.

 The value isn't reading one filing.
-It's knowing where that filing sits relative to dozens of peers, at the same moment in time.
+It's knowing where that filing's change sits relative to the whole corpus, at the same moment in time.
 That's the cross-sectional comparison you can't do by hand.

 No — and this is important.
 We use two distinct datasets that answer different questions: